Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 \begin{lemma} \mylabel{lem:fincharges} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$ satisfying {\rm (I0)--(I8)}, let $M$ be a subgraph of $G$ that captures $(\le\!4)$-cycles and assume that if a configuration isomorphic to one of $\R1,\R2,\ldots,\R7$ appears in $G$, then it touches $M$.
 Let $\epsilon$ be a real number satisfying $0<\epsilon<2/2079$, and let $s:\{5,6,\ldots\}\to{\mathbb R}$ be a function satisfying {\rm (S1)--(S3)}.
-Then the final charge of every vertex is non-negative, the final charge of every face bounded by a ring is zero, and the final charge of every internal face $f$ is at least $s(|f|)/2$. \end{lemma}
+Then the final charge of every vertex is non-negative, and the final charge of every face $f$ is at least $s(|f|)/2$. \end{lemma}